 First, check to make sure that both your passwords match.
 They must be exact matches.
 Next, check your online status.
 Offline players can’t use any online features.

 Both of your Matchmaking regions must be the same too.
 Summon Sign Visibility is a setting that reduces the number of signs in a given area.
 Many people are confused about exactly how it works, but keep the setting at Unrestricted for the best results.

 Be patient.
 The summon sign might take several minutes to appear, so wait at least 5 minutes for it to appear.

 Missing White Sign Soapstone

 You probably could mod one onto your character, but I won’t cover that here.
-There is potential to mess up your character permanently, so I don’t recommend doing this.
+There is the potential to mess up your character permanently, so I don’t recommend doing this.

-I recommend playing the game through at least once solo for the full experience.
+I recommend playing the game at least once solo for the full experience.
 After that, you can enjoy playing this amazing game with your friends.